Listen now or subscribe

 Guests include Bénédicte Savoy, co-author of the Report on African Cultural Heritage, commissioned by Emmanuel Macron; Professor Dan Hicks, of Oxford’s Pitt Rivers Museum; and Simukai Chigudu, one of the founding members of the Rhodes Must Fall campaign.

-Fingerprints will be released on the Ashmolean’s website, on Spotify, Apple, and wherever you get your podcasts, weekly from 21 January until 25 February 2022.
+Fingerprints was released on the Ashmolean’s website, on Spotify, Apple, and wherever you get your podcasts, weekly from 21 January until 25 February 2022.